ProtonMail/proton-python-client/doc/srp.rst

 SRP 6a Protocol Description
 ---------------------------

-For the original, authoritative definition of SRP-6a please refer to http://srp.stanford.edu.
-RFC 5054 also contains SRP related information and is the source of the predefined N and g constants used in this implementation.
+The original SRP protocol, known as SRP-3, is defined in RFC 2945.
+This implementation, however, uses SRP-6a which is a slight improvement over SRP-3.
+The authoritative definition for the SRP-6a protocol is available at http://srp.stanford.edu.
+An additional resource is RFC 5054 which covers the integration of SRP into TLS.
+This RFC is the source of hashing strategy and the predefined N and g constants used in this implementation.

 The following is a complete description of the SRP-6a protocol as implemented by this library.
 Note that the ^ symbol indicates exponentiaion and the | symbol